WiFi1226/Writing_Books/Risk Management and Trade/Risk Management and Trade.md

 		5. When $\lambda = 0.94$, daily variance forecasts can be made without estimation.
 (The weight of today's squared returns isn $1 - \lambda = 0.06$ and the $\omega_{\sigma^2_{t-100}}$ index decays to $(1 - λ)λ99 = 0.000131$.
 The $\sum_{0}^{99} \omega$ is 0.998, i.e. it contains 99.8% of the weights.
 Thus only about 100 daily return lags need to be stored .
 		6. ![[variance_estimate_evolution_correct_time_step.svg]]
 - For CONSTANT values (note the iteration): although the conditional variance responds to new information in the short term, it always tends to return to a constant level in the long term.
 And because the process is covariance-smooth, the conditional variance is expected to be equal to its unconditional mean, in the long run.
+- !
+The absence of CONSTANT is the absence of long-run variance (long-run shocks), So does RiskMetrics model
 $$\begin{aligned}
 s.t.\space &E(\sigma_{t+1}^2) = E(\sigma_t^2) = \sigma^2_{\text{long term stability}}\\
 \\